 - 1 tbs dried oregano

 In a medium cast iron skillet, add the olive oil and toast the gnocchi for about 5 minutes.
-Set aside.
+Remove gnocchi from skillet and set aside.

-Mix the marinara sauce, oregano, garlic salt, and basil.
+Stir the marinara sauce, oregano, garlic salt, and basil into the pan.
 Let simmer for about 5 minutes.

 - Stir in the gnocchi.
 Salt & Pepper to taste.